mmohamed93/Blue_Bulldozers_Competition/README.md

 [Blue Book for Bulldozers Competition](https://www.kaggle.com/c/bluebook-for-bulldozers/leaderboard)

 ## Dataset
-The data is available to download from Kaggle [Blue Book for Bulldozers Competition](https://www.kaggle.com/c/bluebook-for-bulldozers/leaderboard) and included in the repository.
+The data is available to download from Kaggle [Blue Book for Bulldozers Competition](https://www.kaggle.com/c/bluebook-for-bulldozers/leaderboard)

 ## Steps
 1 - Load and preprocess the data</br>